International Zebra Day 2021

 January 31st is designated International Zebra Day.
 These amazing black and white striped animals definitely deserve their own special day!

 Zebras (Equus quagga) belong to the horse family along with donkeys.
-They are more closely related to donkeys than horses.
+However, they are more closely related to donkeys than horses.
 Native to southern and central Africa, they live mainly in grasslands and Savannahs.

 - Length: 2.3 metres